-Engineers Canada manages annual engineering awards and scholarships that recognize, honour and publicly celebrate the work of Canada's professional engineers, teams of engineers, engineering projects and engineering students.
+Engineers Canada manages a prestigious serious of annual engineering awards and scholarships, which recognize, honour and publicly celebrate the work of Canada's professional engineers, teams of engineers, engineering projects and engineering students.

-4.1.7 What work is Engineers Canada undertaking to ensure the sustainability of the engineering profession in Canada?
+4.1.7.
+What work is Engineers Canada undertaking to ensure the sustainability of the engineering profession in Canada?

-Engineers Canada is working to ensure the engineering profession is sustainable and reflective of Canadian demographics by making sure engineering is recognized as an attractive profession.
-It undertakes a range of initiatives in support of this goal.
+Engineers Canada is working to ensure that the engineering profession is sustainable and reflective of Canadian demographics by ensuring that engineering is recognized as an attractive profession.
+It undertakes a range of initiatives in support of this goal: